Powered by

 But in exchange for Cheetah to India, Namibia had put a condition that India should help African countries to remove the ban on ivory trade by putting pressure on the Convention of International Trade in Endangered Species (CITES).

-But India had said on this matter at that time that they cannot accept this condition of Namibia because they do not believe in wildlife trade but in conservation.
+But India had said on this matter at that time that they could not accept this condition of Namibia because they do not believe in wildlife trade but in conservation.

 On November 18th, at the meeting in Panama, Zimbabwe introduced a proposal to allow the commercial sale of elephant tusks that were stockpiled by the governments of Botswana, Namibia, South Africa, and Zimbabwe.